 Building a community within a community...

-75 North was founded in 2011 with one purpose: to facilitate creating healthy, sustainable, mixed-income communities in the Highlander neighborhood.
+Seventy Five North Revitalization Corp. was founded in 2011 with one purpose: to facilitate creating healthy, sustainable, mixed-income communities in the Highlander neighborhood.
 Our goal is to break the cycle of poverty and community deterioration by building thriving schools, recreational facilities, and other amenities to attract new public and private investment to the area.
 We believe that the Highlander neighborhood can, will – and must – flourish.

-Led by Othello Meadows, a native of North Omaha, 75 North is a made up of committed board members, developers, ambassadors, and community members who want to make a difference in Omaha.
+Led by Othello Meadows, a native of North Omaha, Seventy Five North is a made up of staff, committed board members, developers, ambassadors, and community members who want to make a difference in Omaha.
 Together, we are breaking new ground and building healthy communities.

 How it all began